bomonike/ray_mac_dev/README.md

 # ray_mac_dev

-Apache Ray containerized developer environment for Mac
+### Apache Ray containerized developer environment for Mac
+## What is This Repo For?
+This repository provides a containerized developer environment for building and developing Ray on Mac using Docker.
+It is designed to help Mac users set up a consistent, reproducible development environment for Ray, eliminating the need to manually install complex dependencies or manage Python environments locally.

+## What Is Ray (2025)?
+- Ray is an open-source, Python-native AI compute engine for scaling and orchestrating distributed workloads-including machine learning, data processing, model training, serving, and reinforcement learning-across laptops, clusters, and clouds.
+- Ray features a robust ecosystem of libraries (Ray Tune, Ray Serve, RLlib, Ray Data, etc.) for end-to-end AI/ML workflows, and can scale workloads seamlessly from a single machine to thousands of nodes and GPUs.

+## How Does This Repo Work?
-## Install Docker for Mac
+### Install Docker for Mac

 Install your favourite dev tools for Mac and Docker before proceeding.

-## Clone Apache Ray
+### Clone Apache Ray

 Follow the instructions [here](https://docs.ray.io/en/latest/ray-contribute/development.html#id1) and clone the ray project.